ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

   // To calculate power of the set, we can traverse all accessory constant
   // positive permanents arcs from the set and count number of these arcs.
-  // But, in any task, the presence of NON-factors must be considered,
+  // But, in any problem, the presence of NON-factors must be considered,
   // but this is omitted here.
   size_t setPower = 0;
   ScIterator3Ptr const it3 = m_memoryCtx.Iterator3(